 - Luxury, spacious coach with experienced driver

-- Four star accommodation on the Irish mainland with en suite bath/step in shower or walk in shower
+- Ensuite Hotel Accommodation on the Irish mainland with bath/step in shower or walk in shower

 - Porterage from hotel reception to your room and back on the Irish mainland

-- 2 x Local Restaurant Dinners (Inis Oirr)
+- 3 x Local Restaurant Dinners (Inis Oírr)

 Not Included in this trip